BoBoiBoy The Movie

-BoBoiBoy The Movie is a 2016 Malaysia superhero comedy animated film directed by Nizam Razak, who also co-wrote the screenplay with Anas Abdul Aziz.
+BoBoiBoy: The Movie is a 2016 Malaysia superhero comedy animated film directed by Nizam Razak, who also co-wrote the screenplay with Anas Abdul Aziz.
 It is Animonsta Studios' first feature film, based on their animated TV series BoBoiBoy.
 Featuring the characters, BoBoiBoy and his friends, the film follows the team as they go on an adventure to a mysterious island to find Ochobot, who was kidnapped by a gang of alien Power Sphere hunters known as the Tengkotak so that they could locate an ancient Power Sphere that predates Ochobot.

 BoBoiBoy The Movie was released on 3 March 2016 in Malaysia, and 13 April 2016 in Indonesia.
 It received positive reviews and was a box office success in the region, having grossed around RM20 million.
-A follow-up titled BoBoiBoy Movie 2, featuring the same original characters but older was released on August 8 2019.
+A follow-up titled BoBoiBoy Movie 2, featuring the same original characters but older was released on 8 August 2019.

 Plot

-A gang of Kubulus Power Sphere hunters, the Tengkotak, led by Bora Ra, unsuccessfully attempt to capture Klamkabot, a first-generation Power Sphere with the ability to teleport.
-When BoBoiBoy goes camping with his friends and Power Sphere Ochobot, he spots a chase between the police and a group of robbers.
-BoBoiBoy decides to apprehend the robbers and help the police find them, leaving Ochobot alone before nearly forgetting about the camping trip.
-Failing to find Klamkabot, Bora Ra threatens to expel Yoyo Oo from his spaceship.
-However, Yoyo Oo finds OchoBot, another ninth-generation Power Sphere, and lies that he found Klamkabot.
+A gang of Kubulus Power Sphere hunters, the Tengkotak, led by Bora Ra, unsuccessfully attempt to capture Klamkabot, a first-generation Power Sphere capable of teleportation.
+While camping with his friends and Ochobot, BoBoiBoy sees a police chase and leaves to apprehend a group of robbers, nearly forgetting the camping trip.
+Meanwhile, Bora Ra threatens to expel Yoyo Oo from his spaceship for failing to find Klamkabot, but Yoyo Oo discovers Ochobot, a ninth-generation Power Sphere, and lies that he has found Klamkabot.

-Arriving late to the camp, Boboiboy’s friends are upset at him and return leaving him behind.
-BoBoiBoy meets Papa Zola, who tells him to persuade his friends to go squid fishing and later agrees to follow Papa Zola.
-The next day, Bora Ra and Gaga Naz demand BoBoiBoy to hand over Ochobot but they capture him themselves, with Adu Du and Probe stowing away in their spaceship.
+BoBoiBoy returns late to camp, upsetting his friends, who leave him behind.
+He meets Papa Zola, who persuades him to go squid fishing.
+The next day, Bora Ra and Gaga Naz demand Ochobot from BoBoiBoy but capture him themselves, while Adu Du and Probe secretly board their spaceship.

-BoBoiBoy and his friends ask Papa Zola to help them find Ochobot on a floating island.
-They find a clue about its location, which is near the lighthouse.
-Adu Du finds Kiki Ta and develops a crush.
-After a squabble before finding BoBoiBoy, Bora Ra gives Adu Du and Probe the Kurita, a small squid that enlarges when exposed to water, before they set off.

-Meanwhile, Zola realises that Adu Du is coming closer and asks him of Ochobot's whereabouts.
-They pursue and defeat the seawater-enlarged Kurita, while Yoyo Oo monitors Ochobot's movements.
-Klamkabot emerges from nowhere and attacks Ochobot, who loses transmission.
-Consequently, Bora Ra commands Yoyo Oo to release a legged shark creature dubbed 'J-Rex'.
+BoBoiBoy and his friends ask Papa Zola to help locate Ochobot on a floating island.
+They find a clue leading towards a lighthouse, while Adu Du encounters Kiki Ta and develops a crush on her.
+Before departing, Bora Ra gives Adu Du and Probe the Kurita, a small squid that grows when exposed to water.
+Zola discovers that Adu Du is approaching and questions him about Ochobot.
+They pursue the enlarged Kurita and defeat it, while Yoyo Oo monitors Ochobot.
+Klamkabot suddenly attacks Ochobot, disrupting its transmission, prompting Bora Ra to release a legged shark creature called J-Rex.